Mjsciarabba/Listenbrainz-Playlist-Sync/README.md

 https://github.com/Mjsciarabba/Listenbrainz-Playlist-Sync/releases

 ### Step 3 - Configuration
-From the project directory rename `config.yml.example` to `config.yml`, open `config.yml` with your text editor and edit where needed.
+In the project directory rename `config.yml.example` to `config.yml`, open `config.yml` with your text editor and edit where needed.

 #### Plex
 The method for obtaining a Plex token is described here: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/

-In the config file enter your Plex library / section name containing your music, like so:
+In the config file, enter your Plex library/section name containing your music, like so:
 `music_section: 'Music'`

 The `poster_file_path` field is optional.
 This is for if you want to upload a custom playlist cover instead of using the